 Applicants from resource-poor areas including Eastern Europe, Asia, Africa, and South America will be paired with an established mentor.
 Mentors will be recruited from ISLH and collaborating organizations.
 This program will consist of 3 parts:

-Part 1: Attendance at ISLH 2017 in Honolulu, Hawaii
+Part 1: Attendance at ISLH 2018 in Brussels, Belgium

 We have embarked the largest and most comprehensive haematological reference intervals in a multi-ethnic population derived from 2725 Malaysians which has been published and adopted by the local laboratories.
 In this research project, I would like to utilise these pool of data to establish reference range for advanced and research parameters that are available in two high end analysers (Sysmex XE-5000 and Unicel DxH 800).
 The advanced red cell parameters could serve as inexpensive surrogate measures of iron restricted erythropoiesis and iron availability especially in the background of inflammation and erythropoietin therapy.
 It will also be interesting to explore these data to develop formula or algorithms which could aid in the differential diagnosis of thalassemia and iron deficiency anaemia.
 The usefulness of Cell Population Data (CPD) which is based on 256 channels of histogram data for each VCSn measurement (V, C, MALS, UMALS, LMALS, LALS, AL2) as an additional diagnostic for investigation will be assessed using these data.
 This will be the first effort to establish a comprehensive reference interval for cell population data that is available in the Unicel DxH 800.
 Malaysian reference DNAs obtained during this project will also be validated in our customised DNA Microarray (CGH+SNP) chip as it essential to characterise the copy number variations in a Malaysian context.